 When you dry flowers, you can save all your favorite blooms for as long as you want to keep them.
 And not only do dried flowers last, but you can also use them to decorate your home.
 Whether you want to line your mantle with dried roses, create dried flower arrangements to hang in your bedroom or scent your home with potpourri, dried flowers are your answer.

 To help you get started, we have a guide that walks you through how to dry flowers four different ways.
-We’ve also included tables to help you figure out how long to dry the flowers for and inspiration for how to include dried flowers in your home.
+We’ve also included tables to help you figure out how long to dry the flowers for and inspiration for how to include dried flowers in your home so you too can preserve roses and flowers for yourself.

 How to Air Dry Flowers